-An active comments section below each of your posts is a great method to improve your website engagement.
-They add value to your posts, demonstrate that your readers care about your site and provide a reason for visitors to return.
-In this article, we’ll show a list of the best free WordPress commenting plugins.
+An active comments section below each of your posts is an excellent method to improve your website engagement.
+They add value to your posts, demonstrate that your readers care about your site, and provide a reason for visitors to return.
+In this article, we’ll list the best free WordPress commenting plugins.

 Best Free Commenting WordPress Plugins

-To get an active comments section, you need to actually make it a place where your readers want to hang out. the following list of free WordPress commenting plugins will help you on it.
+To get an active comments section, you must make it where your readers want to hang out.
+The following list of free WordPress commenting plugins will help you with it.

 Disqus is a hosted comments platform that’s one of the most popular commenting systems in the world.
-It works externally to WordPress (using the Disqus API), so it can also be used on other sites and systems, such as Blogger, Tumblr, Squarespace and so on.
+It works externally with WordPress (using the Disqus API), so it can also be used on other sites and systems, such as Blogger, Tumblr, Squarespace, etc.

-Disqus pronounced “discuss” is a popular third-party commenting system for WordPress.
-If you’ve been browsing the web for more than a week, then you’ve probably come across a site that’s using Disqus.
-A lot of popular sites including CNN, The Next Web, Bloomberg, CNBC, The Atlantic, and now Visualmodo are using it as well.
+Disqus pronounced “discuss,” is a popular third-party commenting system for WordPress.
+If you’ve been browsing the web for more than a week, you’ve probably come across a site using Disqus.
+Many popular sites, including CNN, The Next Web, Bloomberg, CNBC, The Atlantic, and now Visualmodo are also using it.